scotws/LiaraForth/docs/WORDLIST.md

 ***Status*** - State of development.
 Goes from **planned, fragment, coded** to finally **tested**.

 ***Group*** - Which word group the word belongs to, especially ANSI or non-ANSI.
-Words written especially for the board are marked "265SXB".
+Words written especially for the board are marked with "265SXB", words that come from Gforth with "Gforth".
 See [the Forth Standard](https://forth-standard.org/) for basis.

 ***Flags*** - **PW** (Primitive Word), **CO** (compile only), **IM** (immediate word), **NC** (Native Compile), or "-" for none